 Internationally, it pledged to: ratify the CRPD and the CPED; strengthen its cooperation with UN human rights protection mechanisms, including the Treaty Bodies, by submitting various initial and periodic reports; and strengthen cooperation with the Council’s mechanisms (i.e. Special Procedures and UPR).

 An analysis of steps taken by Djibouti in fulfilment of its international pledges shows that Djibouti did ratify the CRPD (in 2012) but not the CPED.
-In terms of cooperation with Special Procedures, Djibouti accepted 2 out of 3 visit requests and responded to all 4 communications received.
+In terms of cooperation with Special Procedures, Djibouti accepted all visit requests and responded to most communications received.
 Most of Djibouti’s periodic treaty reports are overdue.